MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 ---
 title: Secure remote and hybrid work with Zero Trust
-description: Learn how to Secure remote and hybrid work with Zero Trust. ms.date: 04/14/2023 ms.service: security
+description: Learn how to secure your remote and hybrid work with Zero Trust. ms.date: 04/14/2023 ms.service: security
 author: BrendaCarter